oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

 ## Task 6: Set up KubeConfig
-This step requires the Kubernetes cluster (OKE cluster) to exist.
-You will have to wait for the Kubernetes cluster to complete this step if Terraform has not yet completely setup Terraform when you get to this step.
+This task requires the Kubernetes cluster (OKE cluster) to exist.
+You will have to wait for the Kubernetes cluster to complete provisioning before this task, if Terraform has not yet completely setup your cluster when you get to this step.

 To setup your kubeconfig: